KoralleB/SanFranciscoFires/README.md

 ## Objectives
 * Create a linear regression model to predict the required number of suppression personnel for a fire incident in San Francisco based on fire incident characteristics.
 The model is estimated using the stepwise selection method on a pool of preselected variables related to the response variable.
-* Compare predicted values with true values using mapping visualization tools.
+* Compare predicted values with true values using GIS visualization tools.

 ## Dataset Description
 The Fire Incidents datasets, after a subset of the City of San Francisco, includes 485,775 observations and 80 variables,